leesera/optee_android_manifest/README.md

 This repository contains a local manifest that can be used to build an AOSP build that includes OP-TEE for the hikey board.

+To integrate OP-TEE with Marshmallow for Hikey build, please check [HERE][3]

 ## 1. References

 * [AOSP Hikey build instructions][1]